FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Operations Guide.md

 # Operations Guide

-This guid is for standard operational guiid when using PSD.
+This guid is for standard operational guide when using PSD.
 For the latest updates refer to the [PowerShell Deployment - Latest Release Setup Guide.md](./PowerShell%20Deployment%20-%20Latest%20Release%20Setup%20Guide.md)

 ## Introduction